What is the name of the form of government? Form of government

 This type of monarchy also includes:

-Constitutional monarchy is distinguished by:
+Constitutional monarchy varies:

-signs of a republic
+Signs of a republic

-• existence of independent branches of government;
+• the presence of independent branches of government;

 • the elected head of state is the president;

-According to the structure of the formation of the executive power of the republic, they are divided into:
+According to the structure of formation of the executive power of the republic, they are divided into:

 Atypical forms of government